feargalr/Metagenomics-tools-atlas/README.md

 ## About

-This list was assembled to give researchers a single reference point for the metagenomics software landscape.
+This list was assembled to give researchers a useful reference point for the metagenomics software landscape.
 It covers the full analysis arc: QC, host removal, taxonomic profiling, functional annotation, assembly, binning, MAG quality assessment, strain-level analysis, statistical testing, and more.

-**Scope:** The primary focus is Illumina short-read shotgun metagenomics.
+**Scope:** The primary focus is short-read shotgun metagenomics.
 Long-read and hybrid tools are included where they complement short-read workflows.
 Amplicon (16S/ITS) tools are out of scope unless they serve a clear dual-use role.

 **Disclaimer:** This inventory is a mix of human-curated additions and AI-assisted search, with human checking throughout.
-It is not exhaustive and reflects the state of the field at the time of compilation.
-If your tool is not here, that is an oversight — not a judgement.
+It is not exhaustive and reflects the time of compilation.
+If your tool is not here, that is an oversight, not a judgement.
 Please suggest it via an [Issue](../../issues/new).
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 Share freely.
 Use as needed.